Raku/nqp/docs/ops.markdown

 the connecting client.
 Returns an AsyncTask that can be cancelled to stop listening, or throws an exception if there is an error starting to listen.

-## asyncwritestr
-* `asyncwritestr($handle, $queue, $schedulee, str $to_write, $handle_type)`

-Writes a string to some handle capable of asynchronous operations.
-Once the write is complete, the queue will be passed an array consisting of the schedulee, an integer containing the number of bytes written or a type object if there was an error, and a string containing an error or some type object if none.

 ## asyncwritebytes
 * `asyncwritebytes($handle, $queue, $schedulee, $to_write, $handle_type)`